Peter White Public Library

 The Peter White Public Library is a public library and community center in the City of Marquette, Michigan.
 The library building has stood at 217 North Front Street since 1904.
-An extensive renovation and addition was completed in 2000.
 The building also houses the Marquette Arts and Culture Center.
 The library is named after Peter White, a local businessman, postmaster, real estate developer, Michigan state legislator, and philanthropist who lived from 1830 until 1908.

-During Fiscal Year 2018-19 the library contained approximately 184,000 items—including books, magazines, DVDs, CDs, art prints, E-books, and other formats.
-During that same year, the library welcomed an average of 639 visitors per day and circulated a total of 237,606 items.
+During Fiscal Year 2023-2024 the library contained approximately 146,000 physical items—including books, magazines, DVDs, CDs, art prints, and other formats, plus access to a shared collection of e-books and downloadable audio books.
+During that same year, the library welcomed an average of 554 visitors per day and circulated a total of 271,262 physical and electronic items.
 The library is owned by the citizens of the City of Marquette.
-Nine townships in Marquette County also contract service with the library, bringing the total population served to over 37,000.
+Eight townships in Marquette County also contract service with the library, bringing the total population served to nearly 36,000.
 The library serves persons who live or own property in the following communities: City of Marquette, Chocolay Township, Ewing Township, Marquette Township, Sands Township, Skandia Township, Turin Township, Wells Township, and West Branch Township.
-The library maintains remote book drops for the return of materials at the township halls in Chocolay, Sands, and Skandia Townships.
-An additional drop in Marquette Township is located at the Westwood Mall, just outside the southwest corner of the building.
+The library maintains remote book drops for the return of materials at the township halls in Chocolay, Sands, Skandia, and West Branch Townships.
+An additional drop in Marquette Township is located at the Westwood Mall, outside the southwest entrance of the building.